 had it stayed clear.
 No-one wants to battle the rain, especially at the height of the rainy season when it's bucketing down and a few seconds in the rain is enough to be drenched.
 Reaching the confines of an air-conditioned bar is no fun

 at all when you're dripping wet, to say nothing of the hassle it can be when you're trying to get out of the bar but are trapped inside by the heavy rain.
 The rain may bring the temperature down and clear the air for a day or so, but

 most bar owners hate the way the rainy season affects trade.

 Stickman reader's story of the week is part 2 of John Daysh's wonderful travelogue, "Koh Lanta Revisited".

-Quote of the week goes to a reader, "With all these foreigners getting tattoos in Thai, I just wonder how many tattooists have carved "farang kee-nok" into some yob's head and told him it means "fearless warrior" or something similar.
+Quote of the week goes to a reader, "With all these foreigners getting tattoos in Thai, I just wonder how many tattooists have carved "farang kee-nok" into some yob's head and told him it means "fearless warrior"

 The Times reports that an undiplomatic British diplomat called the people of Thailand sex-crazed philistines!

 For those wondering what the Nigerians in Thailand are up to, now we know!